Olympics-Most prolific gold medal winners at Winter Games

 Sign up now: Get the biggest sports news in your inbox

-TESERO, Italy, Feb 15 - List of the most prolific gold medal winners at the Winter Olympics after Norwegian cross-country skier Johannes Klaebo won a record ninth career title at the Milano Cortina Games on Sunday.
+TESERO, Italy, Feb 21 - List of the most prolific gold medal winners at the Winter Olympics after Norwegian cross-country skier Johannes Klaebo won his 11th career title at the Milano Cortina Games on Saturday.

 8 - Marit Bjoergen (Norway) Cross-country skiing, 2002–2018